Fei Tian College uses two grading scales: letter grade and pass/no pass.

 A grade point average (GPA) summarizes a student’s academic performance.

 A GPA is a weighted average.
 It is calculated as the total number of grade points earned divided by the total credit weight of courses attempted.
 For each grade, the number of grade points is the grade’s assigned grade points multiplied by the course’s credit weight.
-This calculation excludes grades that do not affect GPA, such as certain grades earned when repeating a course (see the Repeating a Course section).
+This calculation excludes grades that do not affect GPA, such as certain grades earned when repeating a course (see the General Course Policies - Repeating a Course section).

 Useful types of GPA include semester GPA (calculated from a student’s grades within a single semester), cumulative GPA (calculated from all of a student’s grades), and major GPA (calculated from all grades a student received in courses that his/her major requires).